Category: Hashkafa

 Aside for the ten-of-thousands of slaughtered Jews, hy”d, this event led to the conversion of many, and was the prelude to the Spanish Inquisition, which took place one-hundred-years later.

-He opens the letter by sharing how is only son was among martyred, Hy”d:
+He opens the letter by sharing how is only son was among the martyred, Hy”d:

 “Among the many who sanctified the name of the Lord was my only son…If I were to tell you here all the numerous sufferings we have endured you would be dumbfounded at the thought of them.